 Phase 3: Waiting for the CfP Result

 I don’t start working on my talk until I have a confirmation.
-Until now, all my proposals have been accepted so I honestly can’t say whether I’d follow through with my talk for the long tail of smaller conferences4.
+Until now, all my proposals have been accepted, but I would not follow through if I get declined one year.

-But I still do passive research: if I see something relevant, I add it to my mind map.
+I still do passive research, though: if I see something relevant, I add it to my mind map.
 At this point my mind map looks atypical though: it has a lot of unordered root nodes.
-I just throw in everything that looks interesting and add some of my own thoughts to it.
-In the case of the reliability topic, I spend a lot of time to stay on top it anyway so a lot of material emerged.
+I throw in everything that looks interesting and add my own thoughts to it.
+In the case of the reliability topic, I spend a lot of time to stay on top of it anyway, so a lot of material emerged.

 Phase 4: The Road to an Outline